Rasmuskilp/agile_scrum/README.md

 o	Focuses on goals and failures o	Facilitated by scrum master
 ##	Sprint review at the end
-`•	Informal discussion about what was done and to adapt the product backlog
+-`•	Informal discussion about what was done and to adapt the product backlog
-•	Explain what has been done and what hasn’t
+- •	Explain what has been done and what hasn’t
 •	Demonstrate the working package
 •	Review timeline, budget, capabilities
 •	timeboxed`
 ##	Team retrospective
-•	Identify what was well and what needed improvement `•	The sprint retrospective is a meeting facilitated by the Scrum Master at which the team discusses the just-concluded sprint and determines what could be change that might make the next sprint more productive. ...
+-Identify what was well and what needed improvement
+-`	The sprint retrospective is a meeting facilitated by the Scrum Master at which the team discusses the just-concluded sprint and determines what could be change that might make the next sprint more productive. ...
 It often also helps management to get feedback from the team about the work and progress of project.
 `	During the sprint
 •	No changes are made to endanger sprint goal
 •	Short planning horizon